- College and Career Exploration in Elementary and the Years to Come

 Preparing all students for the opportunity to succeed in today's competitive global economy, Career and Technical Education complements and enhances academic preparation by providing all students with the opportunity to integrate academics and technical education in rigorous, relevant programs of study to give them the tools for a lifetime of success.

-On CFBISD’s Signature Programs page, parents and students may view CTE and Advanced Academics programs and filter results by the campuses that offer each of them.
+On CFBISD’s Programs of Choice page, parents and students may view CTE and Advanced Academics programs and filter results by the campuses that offer each of them.
 After selecting a Program of Study, clicking “About the Program” leads viewers to information about the courses and career pathways.
 More detailed information about courses may be found in the High School Educational Planning Guide.

 Parents may consider familiarizing themselves with middle school courses before the spring of their children’s 5th grade year in order to speak with their children about their interests in the courses available.
 Please consult your child’s school counselor with any questions pertaining to middle school course selection.